A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Results and Discussion

-Correlation coefficient and conditional RMSE are also presented in Table \ref{table:SRresults}.
-Conditional RMSE refers to RMSE evaluated at clear sky pixels only.
-Correlation coefficient indicates the strongest linear relationship between MAIAC SR and DCFC emulator SR. Evaluation of the performance across models suggests that mappings in some bands may be easier to learn (SWIR1, SWIR2), and others more difficult to learn (Blue, Green).
-Conversely, conditional RMSE is generally lowest for the DCVDSR model.
+Correlation coefficient and conditional root mean square error (RMSE) are also presented in Table \ref{table:SRresults}.
+Conditional RMSE refers to RMSE evaluated at the pixels identified by both MAIAC and the emulator as clear sky.
+Correlation coefficients indicate the strongest linear relationship between MAIAC SR and DCFC emulator SR. This result is unsurprising as the convolutional filters in DCCNN and DCVDSR will produce smoother results than the pixelwise model, DCFC.
+These correlation coefficients reflect similar strength of linear relationship as those between MAIAC SR and MODIS SR \cite{li2019first}.
+MODIS Terra and Aqua products provided the principle comparison for validation of AHI MAIAC SR. Evaluation of the performance across models suggests that mappings in some bands may be easier to learn (SWIR1, SWIR2), and others more difficult to learn (Blue, Green).
+Conditional RMSE is generally lowest for the DCVDSR model.
 As the square root of the variance of residuals, RMSE indicates the absolute fit of the model to the data, and can be thought of as more germane to predictive ability than correlation.
+In the context of the accuracy requirements of higher level data products (Albedo: 0.02-0.05, NDVI: 0.03) \cite{vermote2006surface} the emulators generally err within reasonable range.

 Pixel by pixel comparison is presented using density plots in Figure \ref{figure:R2plot}.
 The plots suggest strong coherence between MAIAC and emulator SR. A 1:1 line is displayed for visual comparison, while slope and intercept of the data best fit line are displayed on the plots.
-Outliers are generally located above the 1:1 line, indicating that the emulator models may not capture the upper tail of the SR distribution.
+Outliers are generally located above the 1:1 line, suggesting that the emulator model does not fully capture the upper tail of the SR distribution.

-Histograms of differences between MAIAC and emulator surface reflectance are plotted in Figure \ref{figure:histograms}.
-Locations are randomly sampled over the entire domain for the year 2017.
-For an ideal model, differences between observed and modeled values should be small and unbiased.
-Distributions are generally symmetric and centered around near-zero means, indicating minimal bias toward overestimation or underestimation by DCVDSR.